Experts are concerned about people not finishing their antibiotics and then giving them to someone else.

 The overuse and misuse of them has led to the rise of antibiotic resistance, or bacteria that have evolved defenses around even our strongest antibiotics.

-Calling antibiotic resistance “one of the biggest public health challenges of our time,” the U.S. Centers for Disease Control and Prevention (CDC) that each year at least 2 million people get an antibiotic-resistant infection — 23,000 of whom die — in the United States alone.
+Calling antibiotic resistance “one of the biggest public health challenges of our time,” the U.S. Centers for Disease Control and Prevention (CDC)

 But parents giving their children antibiotics aren’t the leading driving factor in the rise of deadly bacteria.